michellerenehey/adv-react-guestbook/README.md

 - header (shows user name)
-- entry field (user enters message / sets message) (with button for 'sign book' or 'sign-out')
+- entry field (user enters message / sets message) (with button for 'sign book')
-- messages (shows all messages)
+- a list of all the messages
+- a list of all the people who have signed